timazateev/Challenge.LargeFileSort/README.md

 Enter the target file size in gigabytes (GB): 1.5
 ```

 This will create the file as specified interactively.
+A log file `largeFile.txt.log` is generated in the same directory as the output file.

 ---